 Probably the easiest way to find out what kind of loan you have is to call your loan servicer.
 However, here are a few other ways to find out whether your loan is federally backed:

 If you have a federally backed mortgage loan, and you're experiencing a financial hardship that's due directly or indirectly to COVID-19, you get the right to a forbearance.
 The forbearance period will last up to 180 days and can be extended for up to another 180 days—360 days, or roughly 12 months, total.
+In some cases, you can extend the forbearance beyond 360 days.
 (Federally backed mortgage loans on multi-family properties with five or more units, which were current as of February 1, 2020, are eligible for a forbearance of up to 30 days subject to extension for two additional 30-day periods upon the request of the borrower.)

 The CARES Act also gives you the right to stop the forbearance earlier.